 TOP 3 IMPORTANT THINGS to know about COVID-19 and TRIPLE HELIX CONFERENCE in Florence:

-As for now, in Italy the GREEN PASS is no more needed to access the Congress venue, but the face mask is still required for all the indoor events.
+In Italy the GREEN PASS is no more needed to access the Conference venue, but the face mask is still required to attend all the Conference sessions.